Skip to content

 Advent is a much-beloved season in Germany, celebrated in church and in private homes.

-Every child has an advent calendar, either store-bought or homemade, and filled by the parents with candy, coins, and small toys.
-Lighting a candle on the advent wreath each Sunday afternoon is a ritual celebrated in many families, usually accompanied by coffee and tea and goodies like Stollen and Lebkuchen.
+Every child has an Advent calendar, either store-bought or homemade, and filled by the parents with candy, coins, and small toys.
+Lighting a candle on the Advent wreath each Sunday afternoon is a ritual celebrated in many families, usually accompanied by coffee, tea, and goodies like Stollen and Lebkuchen.

 Christmas markets in GermanChristmas markets in German

-Markets in cities and bigger towns start in late November and end days before Christmas while smaller towns may host theirs for only a few days.
-Offerings expand every year and range from food and drink (think sausages, gingerbread, mulled wine, candied nuts), handcrafted items (from pottery to wooden toys) to stars.
+Markets in cities and larger towns start in late November and run for days before Christmas, while markets in smaller towns may run for only a few days.
+Offerings expand each year and range from food and drink (think sausages, gingerbread, mulled wine, and candied nuts) to handcrafted items (from pottery to wooden toys) to stars.

 Christmas markets in German